IBM-Cloud/docs/mobile/tutorial.md

 1. Extract the `VisualRecognitionProject-Swift.zip` file.

-2. Open the `README.md` file in a Markdown viewer to configure your project.
+2. Open the `README.md` file in a Markdown viewer to review the steps to configure your project.

    1. Create your [{{site.data.keyword.visualrecognitionshort}}](https://new-console.{DomainName}/catalog/services/visual-recognition/){: new_window} service instance.